 by Joanne Tate, BSN, RN, Accreditation and OSHA Standards Courseware Author, HealthStream

 Many months have passed since that first confirmed case of COVID-19 was identified in the United States on January 22, 2020.
 With time, we rapidly learned a lot about the disease, including how SARS-CoV-2 is transmitted, how to protect ourselves and others, and common signs and symptoms of the disease.
 We are still learning, and information may change over the course of time as we learn more.
-This short article will review common symptoms and update you on testing options to help you determine who should be tested.
+This blog will review common symptoms and update you on testing options to help you determine who should be tested.

 Symptoms can range from mild to severe.
 People with heart and lung disease, diabetes, and other chronic conditions are at greater risk of developing severe complications of COVID-19.